Azure/Azure-Network-Security/README.md

 - [Azure Networking Feedback](https://feedback.azure.com/forums/217313-networking)

 # What's new?
 Please find the latest artifacts in this repo on our [What's New Page](https://github.com/Azure/Azure-Network-Security/wiki/What's-New)

+# Support
+All automations within this repository are provided as is, without SLA or official support.
+However, if you have an issue please fill out a [bug report](https://github.com/Azure/Azure-Network-Security/issues/new?assignees=&labels=&template=bug_report.md&title=) and reference the automation artifact, so the community can try to solve it.

 # Wiki
 This project has its own [Wiki](https://github.com/Azure/Azure-Network-Security/wiki) which will provide you with further information about the Azure Network Security community, how to contribute, templates to use and other resources.